Community calendar: festivals, fairs and more

 MLK Student March for Peace & Justice

-PLAN AHEAD Annual event to honor the memory of Martin Luther King Jr., Giddens School leads the student march with neighborhood schools and organizations, students and families to share messages of kindness, inclusion, and advocacy, 10 a.m.
-Jan.
-13, Giddens School, 620 20th Ave.
+FRI Annual event to honor the memory of Martin Luther King, Jr., Giddens School leads the student March for Peace & Justice with neighborhood schools and organizations, students and families share messages of kindness, inclusion, and advocacy, 10 a.m.
+Friday, Giddens School, 620 20th Ave.
 S., Seattle; free (206-324-4847 or giddensschool.org/a-giddens-education/justice/mlk).

 Youth-organized MLK March